Texture Paint Tools

 - Mask Value

-Use the face selection mask to isolate faces.
+A simpler alternative is to use the face selection mask.
 See Face Selection Masking for details.